AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/managing-dashboard.md

 >
 >Requires [Admin permissions](../../administrator/user-management/user-management.md).

 In **[!DNL Manage Data** > **Dashboards]**, you can manage user permissions for dashboards you own, delete dashboards you no longer need, and set a default dashboard.
-Covered in this article:
+This topic covers:

 1. [Renaming dashboards](#rename)